DEVSENSE/phptools-docs/docs/vscode/Editor/code-actions.md

 ### Add missing `$this->`

 If applicable, a code action suggesting to add `$this->` is provided.
-This fixes a common issue when an instance function is called without specyfying the `$this` object.
+This fixes a common issue when an instance function is called without specifying the `$this` object.

 ![Fix missing $this->](../imgs/missing-this-fix.gif)